 Income Tax Professionals Beware: Tax Scams Are Targeting Your Network and Your Customer Data

 Income tax time is when identity thieves and scammers go into overdrive aiming to steal sensitive data from tax payers and tax professionals alike.
 Tax return preparers and other tax professionals must be mindful of scams that seek to steal personal and professional information or that allow remote control of computer systems, letting criminals complete and file client tax returns and redirect tax refunds to other accounts.

 Fake IRS Emails and Websites

-Fake emails disguised as official correspondence from the IRS try to steal sensitive information.
+Fake emails disguised as official correspondence from the Internal Revenue Service (IRS) try to steal sensitive information.
 It's a phishing scam, which happens when an unsolicited email or a website poses as a real email or website in order to get victims to provide sensitive information, such as user names, passwords, ID numbers, account numbers, and more.
 Armed with this valuable information, a criminal can commit identity theft or financial fraud.

 Phishing regularly makes the yearly 'Dirty Dozen' list of IRS tax scams.

 In other cases, the fake IRS emails ask tax professionals to update their IRS e-services portal information and Electronic Filing Identification Numbers (EFINs).
 The links in the phishing email are to fake IRS e-services pages and are nothing more than a ploy to capture your user name and password.

 A common scam is a request to make a last-minute change to a taxpayer's refund destination.
 Criminals contact tax preparers and try to get the refund destination changed, often to a prepaid debit card.
 Tax preparers should confirm directly with a client when receiving a last-minute change of address or a change of the deposit account for refunds.